Management technical competency (PDF, 90 KB)

 - Negotiates complex sales contracts at the highest levels of partner organizations.

-- Develops and obtains approval from senior management for business development strategies and plans in order to achieve growth and financial profitability (e.g., acquisitions, mergers, and/or divestitures) that integrate NRC services across portfolios and programs.
+- Develops and obtains approval from senior management for business development strategies and plans in order to achieve growth and financial profitability (e.g., acquisitions, mergers, and/or divestitures) that integrate NRC services across research centres and programs.

 Core: Does this person have a solid understanding of business development techniques and strategies?